pozsarzs/modshell/README.md

 The size of the buffer is suitable for storing 2*9999 logical and word values of the same size.

-One hundred and twenty-eight variables and sixteen array (which can also be constants) can be created in the program, to which we can assign a value of any type (eg.: string, boolean or integer register value, real number, etc.).
+128 variables and 32 arrays (which can also be constants) can be created in the program, to which we can assign a value of any type (eg.: string, boolean or integer register value, real number, etc.).
 Variables and constants can be used to perform logical and arithmetical operations, and can be used to pass values to commands.

+It is possible to create 32 single-line macros to replace frequently used longer commands.
+The program includes 3 pre-created macros, the content of which can also be changed.

 **Projects**